jayalane/go-relay/README.md

 of sender/receiver pairs is all in the RPC server, the transproxy is stateless.

-For a while the UDP proxy broke TCP functionality, but with this commit cdc2167f42c4abf6ee90c72f5dbd45a4e0653b44 they both work.
+For a while the UDP proxy broke TCP functionality, but with this commit 6c254434aa1261f2cfa57d1845e0327aecbe3401 they both work (I had an earlier commit ID in here earlier but I think I was confused about the state of my routing and it didn't work).
 Also the misc directory has some scripts that make systemd scripts to install and run them.